aunetx/blur-my-shell/scripts/GUIDE.md

 yay -S gnome-rounded-blur
 ```

-### For Fedora (or any of its derivaties, including Atomic based distro) users
+### For Fedora (or any of its derivatives, including Atomic based distro) users

-Fedora user can follow the following steps to install the libray
+Fedora user can follow the following steps to install the library

 - **REMEMBER TO UNINSTALL THE LIBRARY FIRST IF YOU ALREADY INSTALL IT VIA THE SCRIPT HERE**, you can uninstall it by following the uninstall command below
 - Enable the following copr using this command